-I began this new section on April 6, 2021, because – beyond the arts – our common humanity includes the natural world, with science as the key.
+I began this new section in April 2021, because – beyond the arts – our common humanity includes the natural world, with science as the key.
 From a certain point of view, the star-swept night sky and Shakespeare both embody a transcendent wonder that we all can share.
 I have deep respect for people working in the STEM community: science, technology, engineering, and mathematics.
 (Once, I’d planned to be a botanist.)
 In a post, I recommend a free online course, Principles of Evolution, Ecology and Behavior.
 It’s a general course, not directly LGBTQ-related, but for me its ‘big picture’ insights, from genetics to climate science to animal/human behaviorism, were life-changing.

 From Wikipedia: Sir Isaac Newton (25 December 1642 – 20 March 1727) was an English mathematician, physicist, astronomer, theologian, and author (described in his time as a “natural philosopher”) who is widely recognised as one of the greatest mathematicians and most influential scientists of all time and as a key figure in the scientific revolution.
 His book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), first published in 1687, established classical mechanics.
 Newton also made seminal contributions to optics, and shares credit with Gottfried Wilhelm Leibniz for developing the infinitesimal calculus.